Mary Ann Downer and my other Downer ancestors

 Frances Ann Witchingham and my other Witchingham ancestors

 Frances Ann Witchingham (1773-1847).
 My 5th great-grandmother.
-Witchingham is a reasonably common surname in Norfolk and probably derives from the village of Witchingham, north-west of Norwich.
+Witchingham is a reasonably common surname in Norfolk and may well derive from the village of Witchingham, north-west of Norwich.
 Over time the name has been spelled in a variety of ways including Wychingham, Wichinham, Withingham and even Wichengim.
-View where the Witchinghams are in my current family tree […]
+View where the Witchinghams are in my current family […]

 Godfrey Weston and my other Weston ancestors